 Rally at 12 Ossington

 RALLY Ossington was an urban intervention and first-of-its-kind placemaking project in Toronto, Canada.
 It was designed to spark the creative economy in a changing west-end neighbourhood through the creation of a destination hub for ideas, creative entrepreneurs and cultural showcase.

 A contemporary destination for Ossington, RALLY was blueprinted as an economic incubator for the creative community and welcoming space for accessible art and culture.
 The strategic mix of enticing commercial use, events and art exhibition allowed the hub to reinvest in itself, its programming, and exist as a cultural centre and community intersection place without public subsidy.
 It positively reinforced the known cultural identity of the area and neighbourhood.

-Concepted in partnership with real estate developer, Hullmark Developments, RALLY welcomed thousands of culture seekers from October 2015 to January 2017.
-A creative placemaking initiative and pilot project designed for the neighbourhood, it was produced and managed with Hermann & Audrey.
+This creative placemaking initiative and pilot project was designed specifically for the neighbourhood and its inhabitants, and was produced and managed with Hermann & Audrey.
 From 2015-2017 RALLY Ossington created multi-faceted benefit: entrepreneurial success in the creative sector, development of an authentic culture destination, place for community galvanization, launch-pad to local independent business, and stage for the innovative ideas forming Toronto’s cultural landscape.

 From October 2015 to January 2017, RALLY produced or hosted 62 events from weekend retail pop-ups, art exhibition, public art, to branded events, to private parties and heated debates.

 The 8900 sq ft creative hub, sub-divided into flexible zones rotated permanent and temporary uses, market rate commercial rents and community partner events, artistic exhibition, and full takeover events and residencies.

 Specifically, in its 15 month run Rally piloted:

 • 17 retail pop-ups (3 of which became permanent in the area)